...

 Honjō Beach Sea Kayaking (本庄浜カヤック)

-From mid-April until the end of September, when the temperature isn’t freezing cold at Ina, you can sea kayak your way to explore the caves underneath the cliffs along the coastal line while adorning some of the most scenic landscapes in the area.
+From mid-April until the end of September, when the temperature isn’t cold in Ine village, you can sea kayak your way to explore the caves underneath the cliffs along the coastal line while admiring some of the most scenic landscapes in the area.

 For more information about the activity and to book, please refer to the official website HERE.

-One of the ways that you can explore the interior of the Funaya is by staying overnight at one of the inns.
-HERE is a list of the accommodations available in town (note not all of them are Funaya).
+One of the ways that you can explore the interior of the Ine no Funaya is by staying overnight at one of the inns.
+HERE is a list of the accommodations available in town (note, not all of them are Funayas).
 What you need to watch out for is that many of them don’t provide dinner or breakfast.
-Without a convenience store in town and restaurants serving seafood dishes, it is best to bring some bread.
+No vegetarian dishes are served in the restaurants in Ine, so it is best to bring your own food if you are a vegetarian or vegan.

-However, some of the inns, such as Ine Stay Tokiwa (伊根ステイ ときわ), do have microwaves, fridges, and kettles that you can use, making it possible for you to have an instant meal.
-A few of them, such as WATERFRONT INN (与謝荘) may also be able to cater to special dietary requests, but please check with them before you make a booking.
+That said, some inns, such as Ine Stay Tokiwa (伊根ステイ ときわ), offer microwaves, fridges, and kettles for use, allowing you to prepare instant meals.
+A few of them, such as WATERFRONT INN Yosasou (与謝荘), may also be able to cater to special dietary requests, but please check with them before you make a booking.

-Tip: As many accommodations are hard to book, if you don’t read/speak Japanese, you can contact Ine Tourist Information Center by submitting a web form HERE.
+Tip: Since many accommodations are difficult to book, if you don’t read/speak Japanese, you can contact the Ine Tourist Information Center by submitting a web form HERE.
 They should be able to make a booking on your behalf.

 How to Get to Ine Bay by Public Transport